SlimeVR/SlimeVR-Docs-Site/src/smol/smol-slime-alternative-parts-guide.md

 If a switch is not used, a tracker can enter deep sleep by holding down the user button.

 ### Batteries
-Most boards will support a 3.7V Li-ion/LiPo battery.
-Usually, batteries have a maximum charge rate of 1C, or a 1 hour charge rate.
-Do not use a battery if the charge rating will be exceeded.

-To extend the lifespan of the battery, a much lower charge rate close to 0.5C is recommended.
+Most boards support a 3.7V Li-ion or LiPo battery.
+Batteries are rated by their capacity (usually in mAh), and they also have a maximum safe charging rate—often expressed as “C.” Charging at 1C means you’re using a current equal to the battery’s capacity.
+For example, a 1000mAh battery charged at 1A (which is 1C) should reach full charge in about one hour.
+However, charging at this maximum rate can stress the battery.

+For longer battery life, it’s recommended to charge at a lower rate—around 0.5C.
+This means, for a 1000mAh battery, using a 500mA charge current.
+Although this slower rate will take roughly two hours to fully charge the battery, it helps reduce wear and extends its lifespan.

+Important: Always ensure you do not exceed the battery’s maximum charge rating to avoid damage or potential safety hazards.

 | Board                      | Default charge rate | Minimum battery capacity | Recommended battery capacity |
 | -------------------------- | ------------------- | ------------------------ | ---------------------------- |